idaholab/TMAP8/doc/content/verification_and_validation/ver-1gc.md

 !media figures/ver-1gc_comparison_diff_conc.png
     style=width:50%;margin-bottom:2%
     id=ver-1gc_comparison_diff_conc
     caption=Comparison of partial pressures of species in series reaction predicted by TMAP8 and provided by the analytical solution.
+The RMSPE is the root mean square percent error between the analytical solution and TMAP8 predictions.

 !bibtex bibliography